Teteration/Apachix/README.md

 day 17: Cache Server

-day 18: HTTP Smuggling
+day 18: Over HTTP Attacks: Smuggling, SlowLoris

+day 19: Hardening + Mitigation

-day 19: The End of Journey, Congrat, Now you are supper hero in HTTP Services.
-G00d Luck!
+day 20: The End of Journey, Congrats, Now you are a superhero in HTTP Protocol + Services!